ErikHartman/erikhartman.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: cv.pdf
-description: Below is a shortened version of my cv.
+description: Below is a shortened version of my cv (still working on this one).
 You can download my complete cv by clicking 'pdf' (updated 2023).
 toc:
   sidebar: left
 ---